UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 Exercise
 --------

-* In the wildcards directory, create a variable called *files* listing all of the text files.
+* In the docs directory, create a variable called *files* listing all of the text files.
 * Loop through this list and print out the first line from each file.

 Exercise